 Essentially, you need to know if your dog is ready to go somewhere new, and of course, ready to have the best time ever with you!
 It can be scary going away to a new environment, so it might be worth going on day trips with your dog beforehand.
 Let them explore new surroundings, get used to the different smells, and see how they deal with the journey there.

 Just as important as being mentally prepared, is being physically ready.
 If you’re unsure of your dog’s health conditions, it is a good idea to take them to the vet to check for anything.
-If you have any doubts about your dog’s happiness, consider leaving them with family or friends, or in a kennel.
+If you have any doubts about your dog’s happiness, consider leaving them with family or friends, or in a reputable, safe kennel.

 Check the hotels or rental houses to see if you can bring your dog, and if you’re planning on eating out, do some research on restaurants to see if your dog can come with you.
-Remember, you don’t want to go on holiday and then leave your dog alone in your accommodation, this will just add to their anxiety.
+Remember, you don’t want to go on holiday and then leave your dog alone in your accommodation for too long – this can induce anxiety.

 Are you going somewhere hot?
 Is your dog comfortable in the heat?
 Make sure they won’t suffer in the climate you plan on going to.

 Now that you’ve got the logistics all panned out, it’s time to pack!
-Bring any medication they need, and the everyday necessities.
-Sometimes we humans can cope without home comforts, but our dog friends sometimes need them to cope, which is why it is important to pack their favorite toys.
+Bring any medication they need and the everyday necessities.
+Sometimes we humans can cope without home comforts, but our dog friends can feel a bit stressed without theirs, which is why it is important to pack their favorite toys.

-The most important thing to make sure of is your dog’s happiness – are they going to be comfortable?
+The most important thing to be sure of is your dog’s happiness – are they going to be comfortable?
 Are they healthy?
 Are you prepared to be flexible in your plans?
 If you can answer yes to all these, great!
 Go and make wonderful memories with your beloved best friend!